dcoraboeuf/txconsole/README.md

 A translation source is typically the association a file provider and a file format:

- * the file provider gives access to the files (Subversion, Git, folder...)
+ * the file provider gives access to the files (Subversion, Git, folder...) for a given version (revision, tag...).
  * the file format is the protocol needed for accessing the files and transform them back and forth into translation maps:
   - jstring implementation
   - property files